belgianguy/Aura.View/index.md

 Note that we can use any method name for the helper, although it is generally useful to name the service for the helper class.

-Please examine the classes in `Aura\View\helper` for more complex and powerful examples.
+Please examine the classes in `Aura\View\Helper` for more complex and powerful examples.